 Your application package should include a cover letter, résumé, copies of official law school, graduate (if applicable) and undergraduate transcripts, as well as a list of upper-year courses.
 Be sure to set aside sufficient time to research the firms you are interested in and to complete your application packages.
 The process can be time-intensive and requires great attention to detail.
 Be familiar with the relevant deadlines and be sure to understand and manage any time commitments you may have outside the application process.
-Application deadlines for secondyear law student summer positions vary from school to school, beginning mid-August and right through your first few weeks of school.
+Application deadlines for second-year law student summer positions vary from school to school, beginning mid-August and right through your first few weeks of school.
 Preparing your package takes longer than you think, so start early - don't wait until the last day.
 Ordering transcripts, particularly from schools outside Canada, can take time, so plan accordingly.
 Be sure to check with your school's Career Services Office and firm websites for application deadlines for first-year summer law student positions and articling positions.

-Most firms, including Bennett Jones, strongly encourage students to apply online.
-Before sending your application package, check the firm's website for the best way to deliver your materials.
+Most firms, including Bennett Jones, only accept applications through the vi Portal.
 It is also important to check with the career services office at your school on how to submit your completed application package.
-Your application package is your first official impression on the firm and should be perfect - make sure to have family members and/or friends review it.
+Your application package is your first official impression on the firm.
+Make sure you have family members and/or friends review it before you submit.